I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-mmprefetchpages.md

 ## -remarks
 <p><b>MmPrefetchPages</b> reads pages from secondary storage described in the read-lists in the optimal fashion.
 The caller builds a list of various file objects and logical block offsets, passing them to the <b>MmPrefetchPages</b> function which examines the internal pages, reading in those that are not already valid or in transition.
 The pages are read with a single read, using a dummy page to bridge small gaps.
 If the gap is "large", then separate reads are issued. </p>

-<p><b>MmPrefetchPages</b> reads pages from secondary storage described in the read-lists in the optimal fashion.
-The caller builds a list of various file objects and logical block offsets, passing them to the <b>MmPrefetchPages</b> function which examines the internal pages, reading in those that are not already valid or in transition.
-The pages are read with a single read, using a dummy page to bridge small gaps.
-If the gap is "large", then separate reads are issued. </p>

 ## -requirements
 <table>
 <tr>